How to Become a Plumbing Apprentice - Scotland

 Apprentices are eligible to receive financial assistance from SNIPEF Training Services Ltd on a discretionary basis in respect of travel and lodgings only to their College/Training Centre.

-It should be noted that the offer of assistance with travel and lodging is totally discretionary and the amount paid will be determined by the Trust and is not open to negotiation.
+It should be noted that the offer of assistance with travel and lodging is totally discretionary and the amount paid will be determined by SNIPEF Training Services Ltd and is not open to negotiation.

 Before submitting a claim for “discretionary” travel and lodging financial assistance while attending training at College or Training Centre whilst undertaking the Plumbing SVQ or approved training.
-Apprentices and their employers should read the conditions carefully on the attachment (A 2011 Travel Claim Covering Letter revised Aug rev1)
+Apprentices and their employers should read the conditions carefully in the Travel and Lodgings Policy in the downloads and links section on this webpage.

 Apprentice Wage Rates